pegjs/pegjs/docs/guides/javascript-api.md

 // Create a new compiler session var session = new peg.compiler.Session( { warn: customLogger } );

-// Generate parser from PEG.js AST using an exisiting session var parserA = peg.compiler.compile(ast, session);
+// Generate parser from PEG.js AST using an existing session var parserA = peg.compiler.compile(ast, session);

 // Generate parser from the grammar source using a new session